|

 Russia and miss the Norwegian fjords.
 I was worried we would rush through here

-all the way down Finland to make it in time for June 10 to Russia.
+drive all the way down Finland to make it in time for July 10th to Russia.
 If we went

 from Oslo directly to Bergen (second largest city on west coast) we would miss